Spring Garden Revival

 Professional Hydroseeding Standards, Seed Mix Selection & Application Techniques in Rockport

-• Coastal/salt-tolerant: alkaligrass, red fescue, salt-tolerant ryegrass Quality control includes pre-application soil verification, equipment calibration, and post-application inspection.
+• Drought-tolerant, shade-tolerant, native New England, and coastal/salt-tolerant blends Quality control includes pre-application soil verification, application rate documentation, and post-application inspection.

 Rockport Water Management Guidelines & Irrigation Requirements for Hydroseeding Establishment

 Proper water management is essential for hydroseeding success in Rockport.
-Coordinate with the Rockport Water and Sewer Division for hydrant meter permits or bulk water purchases—unauthorized hydrant use is prohibited.
-Initial irrigation should be light and frequent (2-3 times daily for 5-10 minutes) during the first 2-4 weeks, transitioning to deeper, less frequent watering (every 2-3 days by week 4-6).
-Summer water restrictions are common (July-August), but new lawn establishment exemptions may be available with advance application.
-Watering is best done early morning (5:00-9:00 AM) to minimize evaporation.
+Coordination with the Water Department is required for hydrant meter permits or bulk water purchases—unauthorized hydrant use is prohibited.
+Initial irrigation should be light and frequent (2-3 times daily for 5-10 minutes) during the first 2-4 weeks.
+As grass establishes, transition to deeper, less frequent watering (every 2-3 days by week 4-6).
+Summer water restrictions are common (July-August), but new lawn exemptions may be available with advance application.
+Watering should occur in the early morning (5:00-9:00 AM) to minimize evaporation.
 Efficient irrigation systems, rain sensors, and soil moisture monitoring are recommended, especially for drought-prone or sandy sites.
-Temporary irrigation installations may require permits from the Building Department.
-Rockport Water and Sewer Division
+Permit coordination is necessary for temporary irrigation installations and compliance with zoning ordinances.

 34 Broadway, Rockport, MA 01966